xiaoyuvax/bflata/README.md

 ##  Usage:

-     Usage: bflata [build] <csprojectfile> [options]
+      Usage: bflata [build] <csproj file> [options]

-      build                                         Build with BFlat in %Path%, if present,ignores -sm arg; if omitted,generate build script only while -bm arg still effective.
+      [build]                                       Build with BFlat in %Path%; if omitted,generate building script only while -bm option still effective.
-      <csprojectfile>                               Only one project is allowed here, other files will be passed to BFlat.
+      <csproj file>                                 The first existing file is parsed, other files will be passed to bflat.

     Options:
       -pr|--packageroot:<path to package storage>   eg.C:\Users\%username%\.nuget\packages or $HOME/.nuget/packages .
+      -rp|--refpath:<any path to be related>        a reference path to generate path for files in the building script, can be optimized to reduce path lengths.Default is '.' (current dir).
       -fx|--framework:<moniker>                     the TFM(Target Framework Moniker),such as 'net7.0' or 'netstandard2.1' etc. usually lowercase.
       -bm|--buildmode:<flat|tree>                   flat=flatten reference project trees to one and build;tree=build each project alone and reference'em accordingly with -r option.
-      -sm|--scriptmode:<cmd|sh>                     Windows Batch file(.cmd) or Linux .sh file.
+      -sm|--scriptmode:<cmd|sh>                     Windows Batch file(.cmd) or Linux Shell Script(.sh) file.
       -t|--target:<Exe|Shared|WinExe>               Build Target, this arg will also be passed to BFlat.

     Note:
-      Any other args will be passed 'as is' to bflat.
+      Any other args will be passed 'as is' to BFlat.
-      BflatA uses '-arg:value' style only, '-arg value' is not supported, though args passing to bflat are not subject to this rule.
+      BFlatA uses '-arg:value' style only, '-arg value' is not supported, though args passing to bflat are not subject to this rule.
-      Only the first existing file would be processed as .csproj file.
+      Do make sure <ImplicitUsings> switched off in .csproj file and all namespaces properly imported.

     Examples:
       bflata xxxx.csproj -pr:C:\Users\username\.nuget\packages -fx=net7.0 -sm:bat -bm:tree  <- only generate BAT script which builds project tree orderly.
-      bflata build xxxx.csproj -pr:C:\Users\username\.nuget\packages -sm:bat --arch x64  <- build and generate BAT script,and '--arch x64' r passed to BFlat.
+      bflata build xxxx.csproj -pr:C:\Users\username\.nuget\packages -sm:bat --arch x64  <- build and generate BAT script,and '--arch x64' r passed to bflat.

 ## Compile:
  Since Bflata is a very tiny program that you can use any of following compilers to build it: